-Each Board member will take an Oath of Office to be sworn or affirmed, signed, and dated before the Board at the commencement of the Board member's first meeting with the Board.
-The Board Chair will administer the Oath of Office.
+Each Board member will take an Oath of Office to be sworn or affirmed, signed, and dated before the commencement of the Board member's first meeting with the Board.
+The College Secretary will administer the Oath of Office.

 Conflict of Interest